christopher-besch/homepage/src/articles/maki_01/maki_01.md

 Software runs on hardware, hardware that has certain tastes.
 So if you intend to write fast software, you should base your data layout on the silicon it's supposed to run on.
-Only because two concepts have something in common in some mental model of yours, doesn't mean their data representation has to have anything to do with each other.
+Only because two concepts have something in common in the mental model of yours, doesn't mean their data representation has to have anything to do with each other.
 In fact they may vary wildly.
-That's why the decision, of how to implement a concept, should be made based on the hardware in use, not the mental model of any programmer.
+That's why, what a concept's implementation should be based on, is the hardware in use, not the mental model of any programmer.

 Therefore a **clear ownership** model is easier to reason about and the foundation for high performing software.
 Memory layout will also play a major role in [Why Templates?](#why-templates).